akyriako/cert-manager-webhook-opentelekomcloud/README.md

 ## Development

-If you dont't have a Kubernetes cluster in place, this project comes with "batteries included".
-A [Dev Container](https://containers.dev)
-(**.devcontainer/devcontainer.json**) will be used by any IDE that supports Dev Containers, to set up an isolated containerized Kubernetes environment for you along with all necessary tooling (cert-manager, Helm etc.)
+As mentioned already in the preface, this project is harnessing the versatilly of [Dev Containers](https://containers.dev) to provide to you, on any IDE that supports Dev Containers, an isolated containerized Kubernetes environment along with all necessary tooling (Cert-Manager, Helm, K9s, Dive etc.) so you can start directly developing without wasting time and energy on how to jumpstart yet another project's environment and dependencies.

 ### Dev Container